enermaps/enermaps/cm/cm_heat_demand/README.md

-The documentation that was done for this first version can be found on (this section)[https://wiki.hotmaps.eu/en/CM-District-heating-potential-areas-user-defined-thresholds] of the project HotMaps wiki.
+The documentation that was done for this first version can be found on (this section)[https://wiki.hotmaps.eu/en/CM-District-heating-potential-areas-user-defined-thresholds] of the HotMaps wiki project.

 # Goal of the calculation module
 This CM calculates district heating potential within the selected region using 2 threshold values: